Seeed-Studio/Seeed_Arduino_CAN/README.md

 This software implements CAN ASCII / Serial CAN / SLCAN protocol compatible with Lawicel CAN232/CANUSB.

-I might recommend CANHacker tool v.2.00.01 (by fuchs) to sniff and visualize data on the bus.
-You can download CANHacker tool from this forum page: http://www.canhack.net/viewforum.php?f=25&sid=ac01d465f19e088cb160cab630561607
+As for PC counterpart software I personally used and can recommend two tools:

-NB!
-Unfortunately it looks like that CANHacker tool have issues connecting under Windows 10.
+1) CANHacker tool v.2.00.01 (by fuchs) to sniff and visualize data on the bus.
+You can download CANHacker tool from this forum page: http://www.canhack.net/viewforum.php?f=25&sid=ac01d465f19e088cb160cab630561607 (However, looks like that CANHacker tool have issues connecting under Windows 10)

-Another tool which works good for me is CAN-COOL from MHS Elektronik, which is open source, but unfortunaly available only in German.
-Work well under Windows 10.
-Download link: http://www.mhs-elektronik.de/index.php?module=content&action=show&page=can_cool
+2) Another tool which works good for me is CAN-COOL from MHS Elektronik, which is open source, but unfortunaly available only in German.
+This tool works well under Windows 10.
+Download link: http://www.mhs-elektronik.de/index.php?module=content&action=show&page=can_cool  (Make sure you select RS232 and SL-CAN protocol and then click hardware bus reset icon on a toolbar)

 This monitor uses CAN BUS library forked from https://github.com/Seeed-Studio/CAN_BUS_Shield.